 Improper placement of the needle can cause pain during treatment.
 Needles must be sterilized to prevent infection.
 That is why it is important to seek treatment from a qualified acupuncture practitioner.
 Health Canada regulates acupuncture needles just as it does other medical devices under good manufacturing practices and single-use standards of sterility.

-Acupuncture treatments from Dr. Arjuna are covered by most Canadian extended health plans.
+Acupuncture treatments from our team of Registered Acupuncturists are covered by most Canadian extended health plans.